vegaprotocol/specs/protocol/0028-GOVE-governance.md

 - Governance vote to suspend a market that's currently in auction trading mode keeps it in auction mode at vote enactment time.
 Even if the trigger that originally put the market into auction mode is no longer violated the market must remain in auction. (<a name="0028-GOVE-114" href="#0028-GOVE-114">0028-GOVE-114</a>)
 - Unsuspending a market with other auction triggers active does not put it out of auction until those triggers allow to do so. (<a name="0028-GOVE-115" href="#0028-GOVE-115">0028-GOVE-115</a>)
 - A market suspended by the governance vote does not allow trade generation of margin account balance reduction. (<a name="0028-GOVE-116" href="#0028-GOVE-116">0028-GOVE-116</a>)
+- Verify that a party with 0 balance of the governance token, but with sufficient ELS can submit a market change proposal successfully. (<a name="0028-GOVE-117" href="#0028-GOVE-117">0028-GOVE-117</a>)
+- Verify that a party with 0 balance of the governance token and insufficient ELS sees their market change proposal rejected after submission. (<a name="0028-GOVE-118" href="#0028-GOVE-118">0028-GOVE-118</a>)

 #### Network parameter change proposals